Deep-MI/LaPy/README.md

 `python3 -m pip install --user --src /my/preferred/location --editable git+https://github.com/Deep-MI/Lapy.git#egg=lapy`

-Several functions, e.g. the Solver, require a sparse matrix decomposition, for which either the LU decomposition (from scipy sparse) or the faster Cholesky decomposition (from scikit-sparse cholmod) can be used.
-The default is to use the LU decomposition.
+Several functions, e.g. the Solver, require a sparse matrix decomposition, for which either the LU decomposition (from scipy sparse, default) or the faster Cholesky decomposition (from scikit-sparse cholmod, recommended) can be used.
 If the parameter flag use_cholmod is True, the code will try to import cholmod from the scikit-sparse package.
 If this fails, an error will be thrown.
-If you would like to use cholmod, you need to install scikit-sparse separately.
-It cannot be listed among LaPy's dependencies as that causes errors with pip. scikit-sparse requires numpy and scipy to be installed separately beforehand.
+If you would like to use cholmod, you need to install scikit-sparse separately, as pip currently cannot install it (conda can). scikit-sparse requires numpy and scipy to be installed separately beforehand.

 ## References: